 During the 1980s, you may have seen my quilts, wall hangings, and art dolls at these galleries and shops:

-I create fine art in my own name (eibhlin), with an adjunct career as an art journaler and coloring book artist, under the pen name, Aisling D’Art.
+I create fine art in my own name (eibhlin), with an adjunct career as an art journaler and coloring book artist.
+For the latter, I use the pen name, Aisling D’Art.
+I write other books under pen names, as well.

 In my spare time, I enjoy baking cookies and homemade bread, listening to music, hiking, history, and genealogy.